 5. Network drive / WSL boundary

-Project on SMB / NFS / Dropbox / iCloud sync — file IO latency jumps to 100ms+, indexer throughput drops two orders of magnitude.
+Project lives on SMB / NFS / Dropbox / iCloud sync — per-file IO latency jumps to 100ms+, and indexer throughput drops by two orders of magnitude.
+A 30k-file repo that indexes in 4 minutes on a local SSD can take hours over a synced folder.

-How to judge: Cmd+Shift+P → “Developer: Show Running Extensions” — Cursor’s index worker unresponsive.
+How to judge: Cmd+Shift+P → “Developer: Show Running Extensions” — Cursor’s index worker shows as unresponsive.

 Before you start

-- Confirm whether it’s this one repo or every repo; the latter is usually a Cursor install or account problem.
+- Confirm whether it’s this one repo or every repo.
+Every repo usually points at the proxy (cause 6) or a broken Cursor install.

 - Commit

-.cursorignorebefore editing so you can roll back. - Note Cursor version, repo file count, OS, subscription tier.
+.cursorignorebefore editing so you can roll back. - Note Cursor version, repo file count, OS, and subscription tier (Hobby / Pro / Pro+ / Business).

 Shortest fix path